-Note: Shares described herein are equity interests of the Issuer, distinct from the Securities offered to investors through the Offering.
-While Shareholders may amend the Company Agreement by majority vote, the Securities are debt securities and their terms, governed solely by the NPA and the accompanying Notes.
-For avoidance of doubt, the investors participating in this Offering have priority in payment over the Shareholders.
+Note: The limited partners of the Issuer will have limited partnership interests in the Issuer, distinct from the Securities offered to investors through the Offering.
+For the avoidance of doubt, investors participating in this Offering have priority in payment over the limited partners.